What Happens if You Do 30 Push-Ups Every Day?

 Advertisement

-That's the most deep-set of the abdominal muscles, and one, that when weak, can cause gait problems, lack of balance and lower back pain.
+That's the most deep-set of the abdominal muscles.
+When it's weak, it can lead to issues with your gait and balance and even contribute to lower back pain.
 To maximize this benefit, be sure to "brace" your abdominal area as if somebody who doesn't like you is about to punch you in the stomach.
 Hold that tension throughout the push-up.

 Your Posture Will Improve

 Thirty push-ups a day are likely to do wonders for poor posture by stabilizing and strengthening the muscles that attach to the clavicle.
-This includes the big kahuna of them all, the pectoralis major.
+This includes the pectoralis major.
 Push-ups correct weakness and offset shortening of the pectoralis minor that leads to rounded shoulders.

 Advertisement